josecarlosgt/bootsrap/README.md

 ## Instructions

 Think of a place that you have enjoyed visiting in your life.
-The place you chose will serve as the topic of your webpage.
+The site you chose will serve as the topic of your webpage.

 Then, think of three stories that illustrate the place you chose.
 These stories will serve as the content of your webpage.
 Although each story is different, all of them should relate to your webpage's topic, making your webpage distinct while maintaining the focus of your webpage on a single idea.
-Selecting and elaborating on a topic makes it easier to concretize a message in our webpages and create content, such as images and text, to communicate the message.
+Selecting and elaborating on a topic makes it easier to concretize a message on our web pages and create content, such as images and text, to communicate the message.

-After you decide on a place and three related stories, complete the following tasks.
+After deciding on a place and three related stories, complete the following tasks.

 ## Task 0: Get the template

 We will use the [One Page Wonder](https://startbootstrap.com/theme/one-page-wonder) template from the [Start Bootstrap](https://startbootstrap.com/) website.
-Download the template from [here](http://na).
+Download the template from [here](https://github.com/josecarlosgt/bootsrap/blob/tutorial-templates-landmark/landmark-template.zip?raw=true).

 ## Task 1: Customize the page's settings